Mike Vilhauer – 5 Days lost in the Sierra Nevada mountains

 He spent most of Saturday trying to build up his strength for one last try to make it over the peaks and get back home.
 After climbing over the first peak another came into view, then another until he knew he didn’t have the strength to make it over the whole range, but just as he was about to give up he heard the sound of a helicopter closing in.

 It flew close by but didn’t see him, flying out of view over the next peak.
-This was the first time he considered giving up and sat down for a while, but after no more than 15 minutes he gained the courage to carry on, and decided the best thing to do would be to get back to his camp next to the stream and wait until someone comes for him.
+This was the first time he considered giving up and sat down for a while, but after no more than 15 minutes he gained the courage to carry on and decided the best thing to do would be to get back to his camp next to the stream and wait until someone comes for him.

 He got back to his camp OK but was now completely out of energy, and lay there waiting for rescue.
 He found a piece of wood and carved a goodbye message to his wife on it, and then wrote the word “help” in pine needles and sat there waiting for rescue, or death.

-Early Sunday morning Mike heard a helicopter approaching and felt a huge rush of energy within him, climbing out his shelter and jumping up and down waving his shirt above him.
+Early Sunday morning Mike heard a helicopter approaching and felt a huge rush of energy within him, climbing out of his shelter and jumping up and down waving his shirt above him.
 The helicopter passed without giving a sign it had seen him, and once again his hope drained away.

-Over the next hour the helicopter flew over again several times but always left without giving a sign he’d been spotted.
+Over the next hour, the helicopter flew over again several times but always left without giving a sign he’d been spotted.
 All of a sudden on another pass he heard a bark behind him and turned round to see a rescue dog leading a search team.
 They had been looking for him on foot since Friday and Mike broke down upon knowing he was saved.